cperezba/Portfolio-Prototype-2.0/README.md

 ## <a id="description-header"></a> Description

-How does one show ones work without a portfolio?!
+Every web developer needs a portfolio!
 This project was made both to improve one's CSS skills and to also provide a personal portal to web development projects.

 This portfolio website serves as a professional introduction, access to previous and current projects, as well as a means of personal contact.